Shareuhack | Crypto Card Finder: Find Your Best Crypto Card in 3 Minutes

 This means if you're a Taiwanese user following English rankings, roughly half your research time is wasted.

 The mainstream options actually available to Taiwanese users include: Ready, Ether.fi, Kast, RedotPay, Crypto.com (select plans), and a few others.
-Taiwan's Financial Supervisory Commission (FSC) has mandated that all virtual asset service providers complete registration by September 2026, which may further affect available options.
+Taiwan's Financial Supervisory Commission (FSC) continues advancing its virtual asset service provider (VASP) regulatory framework — check each platform's latest Taiwan compliance status before applying.

 Crypto Card Finder's region filter solves this directly: select Taiwan, and cards that don't support your region are removed from results — you only see options you can actually apply for.